Thetis-class patrol vessel

 The Thetis-class ocean patrol vessels or ocean patrol frigates, also called Stanflex 3000, is a class of large patrol vessels built for the Royal Danish Navy.
 The class comprises four ships, all built and commissioned in the early 1990s.
 The ships' tasks are mainly maintenance of sovereignty, search and rescue, fishery inspection and support to local (mainly Greenlandic) authorities.
 The operation areas are normally Greenland and the Faroe Islands, but the vessels also operate near Iceland on transit between Greenland and the Faroe Islands, and near Denmark.

 Design

 The ships each have double-skinned ice-reinforced hulls so that the ships can break through 80 cm of solid ice.
 Thetis has undergone a conversion, first to participate in the CANUMAS-project, and later to become the fleet's flagship, a role that ended in September 2007.
 Thetis is fitted with Terma C-Flex Combat Management System.
 The Danish Navy has retrofitted the vessels with 12.7 mm heavy machine guns, Stinger launchers and decoy launching systems.
 The ships can carry and use multiple StanFlex mission modules.
+In the meantime, the armament and sensors have been significantly reduced for cost reasons.
+All that remains of the armament is the 76 mm gun and a 12.7 mm machine gun.

 In the most common role (ocean patrol), the standard base crew is 47 people and 16 conscripts, but in either command ship role or more warfare heavy roles, the base crew is expanded to 60 people plus 4 aircrew for the Westland Lynx Mk.90B and one or two doctors.
 Accommodation is available for 101 personnel in all.

+The ships are assigned to the Navy's 1st Squadron, primarily tasked with the protection of waters around Greenland and the Faroe Islands.

+Planned replacement

+After 2025 the Thetis-class vessels are planned for replacement by new MPV80-class vessels, built by Odense Maritime Technology and SH Defence.
+The new vessels will incorporate a modular concept enabling packages of different systems (for minehunting or minelaying for example) to be fitted to individual ships as may be required.